 Retiring in Switzerland: Three-pillar pension system

-Now that we understand “why so many people retire abroad“, and also understand the “important factors to consider when preparing for retirement” I do believe that one of the most appealing locations to retire is Switzerland.
-The most appealing aspects of living and working in Switzerland is the country’s retirement system.
+Now that we understand why so many people retire abroad and understand the important factors to consider when preparing for retirement, I believe that one of the most appealing locations to retire is Switzerland.
+The most appealing aspect of living and working in Switzerland is the country’s retirement system.
 Switzerland has a unique pension system that is actually defined in its constitutions.
 It’s made up of three parts, which are referred to as “pillars.”

 The third pillar is an optional pension plan that is funded by the individual.
 Third pillar plans can be very effective ways to provide additional financial security in retirement and to save for costly long-term goals.

 Third pillar plans come in two different varieties: 3a pillars and 3b pillars.
 Either are available through banks, investment companies, and other financial institutions in Switzerland.
 Each plan has its own set of rules, benefits and important considerations, so it’s important to examine all factors before you choose a plan that’s right for you.

 3a Pillar Plans

 Plans that fall under the 3a pillar classification offer tax benefits.
 However, they also have numerous rules regarding contribution amounts and withdrawal schedules.
 The amount of deductible contributions that you can make depends on your employment status.

 Individuals employed and have a private employer pension plan have lower maximum contributions than those who are self-employed and do not have an employer pension.